-A schedule is sent to the members ahead of time, so that we all know what is planned for the rehearsal, like what songs we will be rehearsing and whether any special guests or coaches will be there.
-A typical rehearsal puts us on the risers in formation at 7:30 for warm-ups and other vocal exercises.
-After that, our director leads us through some songs that we are working on to add to our repertoire or for upcoming performances.
+Members receive a rehearsal schedule ahead of time, so we know what songs we will be rehearsing and whether any special guests or coaches will be there.
+A typical rehearsal starts with welcoming guests and physical and vocal warm-ups.
+After that, our director leads us through some songs we are learning to add to our repertoire or songs being perfected for upcoming performances.
 Sometimes we work on songs from our repertoire that we haven't sung for a while, too.
-Halfway through the evening, we have a break, during which time there is usually a fair amount of informal quartet singing.
-Then we have a short "business" meeting, mostly devoted to announcements, awards, etc. Many times we allot time for what is called "fun-time", where one of the members will present something or have members participate in something funny, instructive or whatever.
-After that we are back on the risers to rehearse some more, either working on songs or general singing exercises to make sure our tones are matching, we are singing with resonance, in tune, etc. At the end of the evening, the group joins in singing the anthem of the Barbershop Harmony Society, "Keep the Whole World Singing."
+Halfway through the evening, we have a coffee break and short "business" meeting, mostly devoted to announcements, awards, etc. Many times we have what we call "fun-time," where members participate in something funny, instructive or whatever.
+Then we are back to rehearsing, either working on songs or general singing exercises to make sure our tones are matching, we are singing with resonance, in tune, etc. At the end of the evening, the group joins in singing the anthem of the Barbershop Harmony Society, "Keep the Whole World Singing."

-Beyond the rehearsals, we have varous performances throughout the year, including an annual show, Singing Valentines. and performances at various events and locations in the area.
-One of the biggest pleasures for the members of the chorus is when we can entertain and bring enjoyment to the people we are singing for.
-We also have time for parties and other social events, and at least twice a year we participate in contests where we are competing with other choruses.
-These events are especially enjoyable since it gives us the opportunity to meet and sing with other barbershoppers from other chapters.
+Beyond the rehearsals, we have various performances throughout the year, including an annual show, Singing Valentines. and performances at various events and locations in the area.
+One of our biggest pleasures is when we can entertain and bring enjoyment to the people we are singing for.
+We also have time for parties and other social events, and sometimes we participate in contests where we are competing with other choruses.
+These events are especially enjoyable since it gives us the opportunity to meet and sing with barbershoppers from other chapters.

-Basically, the Jubil-Aires are men of various ages, many of whom are supported in this hobby by their wives and significant others (the Jubil-Ladies) who love to sing and enjoy the company of others who share their passion for barbershop music.
+Basically, the Jubil-Aires come in many ages (many of whom are are joined and supported by their spouses and significant others (the Jubil-Ladies and Lads), who love to sing and enjoy the company of others who share their passion for barbershop music.
 Some are retired and some are not.
 Some are married and some are not.
 Some are older and some are younger, but we are all young at heart, especially when we sing.
-Some of our best friends are fellow Jubil-Aires, and many of us never met before joining the chorus.
+Some of our best friends are other members of the Jubil-Aires, and many of us never met before joining the chorus.
 Some have been barbershop society members for many years and some have just joined.
 The best way to get to know who we are is to join us for a couple rehearsals and see if this is the right group for you.

 WHAT QUALIFICATIONS DO I HAVE TO HAVE?

 It might be easier to say what is not required.
 You do not have to read music.
 We have other ways for you to learn the music, including learning tracks that you can listen to (over and over again) to memorize the words and notes for your part.
 The quality of your voice is not as important as your ability to hear a note and duplicate it or match it.
 Some members have a lot of vocal training, while others just like to sing and can carry a tune.
 Staying in tune is important, so someone who is tone deaf probably will not enjoy barbershop.
-We provide a lot of opportunities for our members to improve their vocal skills - breathing properly, forming vowels properly, improving the resonance of their voices, etc. For newly joined members, we even have a group called the FARBS (Fairfax Association of Rookie Barbershoppers) who meet twice a month with a coach to help work on singing techniques for those who want such help
+We provide a lot of opportunities for our members to improve their vocal skills - breathing properly, forming vowels properly, improving the resonance of their voices, etc. For newly joined members, we even have a group called the FARBS (Fairfax Association of Rookie Barbershoppers) who meet before rehearsals with a coach to help them learn barbershop techniques and theory.

 WHAT DOES ALL THIS COST ME?